mxroute/rspamd_rules/README.md

 body-spam.map = Text identified in email body that is known to be spam
 subject-spam.map = Text identified in email subject that is known to be spam
-tlds.txt = TLDs with high probability of being spam
+tlds.txt = TLDs with high probability of being spam blacklisted-sender-strings.map = Strings in "From" header that should have zero false positives

 /local.d/
 force_actions.conf = Override actions